-Healthy foxes do NOT attack humans at night – in fact, fox attacks on humans at any time of day or night are very uncommon.
+Healthy foxes do NOT attack humans at night.
+Fox attacks on humans at any time or night are uncommon.
 There has always been an underlying cause to blame in the rare cases where foxes have attacked humans.

 Do foxes attack humans at night?
 We are going to answer this and other questions in detail.
 Questions including:

 - What do foxes do when they encounter humans?

 - What causes nocturnal fox attacks when they do happen?

 - Do fox attacks happen during the day?

 Foxes are not at the top of the food chain in their ecosystem, so they must be continually wary of potential predators.

 Young foxes are preyed upon regularly by coyotes and eagles, and adult foxes are preyed upon by mountain lions, bears, and wolves.

 In addition to wild predators, foxes also face human predation.
 Humans hunt these Canidae species for their pelts because people label them pests.

 Foxes are opportunistic hunters and often make a nuisance out of themselves by stealing chickens from farmland or knocking over and rummaging through trashcans.